When a Free Spirit Met Fire

 Only through my commitment to supporting others in the fight for justice will my inner spirit be free.

-And maybe the spirit within me doesn’t need to be free.
-Maybe she’s an angry spirit, filled with love and fury and fire.
+And maybe the spirit within me doesn’t need to be free from it all.
+Maybe she’s an angry spirit, always attached to love and fury and fire.

 Whichever kind of spirit she is, I trust that she will lead me where I am meant to go.